 4 Upromise is an optional service offered by Upromise, Inc., is separate from Achieve Montana, and is not affiliated with the State of Montana.
 Terms and conditions apply to the Upromise service.
 Participating companies, contribution levels, and terms and conditions are subject to change at any time without notice.
 Transfers from Upromise to an Achieve Montana account are subject to a $25 minimum.

-Earnings grow tax deferred and are free from federal taxes when used for qualified higher education expenses.1 Qualified higher education expenses include tuition, mandatory fees, books, supplies, and equipment required for enrollment or attendance; certain room and board costs during an academic period the beneficiary is enrolled at least half-time; and certain expenses for a special-needs student.
+Earnings grow tax deferred and are free from federal taxes when used for qualified higher education expenses.¹ Qualified higher education expenses include tuition, mandatory fees, books, supplies, and equipment required for enrollment or attendance; certain room and board costs during an academic period the beneficiary is enrolled at least half-time; and certain expenses for a special-needs student.
+Qualified higher education expenses also include tuition expenses in connection with enrollment and attendance at an elementary or secondary public, private or religious school, certain registered apprenticeship program expenses and repayments of qualified student loans.
+Although these distributions are federally tax free, they will be subject to Montana income tax and the recapture of any previously taken deductions for contributions to an Achieve Montana account.3

 Yes.
-Contributions you make to an Achieve Montana account may be eligible as a yearly deduction to adjusted gross income of up to $3,000 per taxpayer per year ($6,000 for those married, filing jointly), in computing Montana state income tax3.
+Contributions you make to an Achieve Montana account may be eligible as a yearly deduction to adjusted gross income of up to $3,000 per taxpayer per year ($6,000 for those married, filing jointly), in computing Montana state income tax.3

-Individuals can invest up to $15,000 ($30,000 for married couples making a proper election) per beneficiary without incurring any federal gift-tax consequences provided you don't make additional gifts to that beneficiary in the same year.
-In addition, "accelerated gifting" lets you contribute up to $75,000 per beneficiary in a single year ($150,000 for married couples making a proper election) and take advantage of five years' worth of tax-free gifts at one time provided you don't make additional gifts to that beneficiary for five years (Contributions are considered completed gifts to the beneficiary and are removed from your estate2, but you, as the account owner, retain control.)
+Individuals can invest up to $18,000 ($36,000 for married couples making a proper election) per beneficiary without incurring any federal gift-tax consequences provided you don’t make additional gifts to that beneficiary in the same year.
+In addition, “accelerated gifting” lets you contribute up to $90,000 per beneficiary in a single year ($180,000 for married couples making a proper election) and take advantage of five years’ worth of tax-free gifts at one time provided you don’t make additional gifts to that beneficiary for five years (Contributions are considered completed gifts to the beneficiary and are removed from your estate², but you, as the account owner, retain control.)
 For more information, consult your tax advisor or estate-planning attorney.

 1 Earnings on non-qualified withdrawals are subject to federal income tax and may be subject to a 10% federal penalty tax, as well as state and local income taxes.
 The availability of tax or other benefits may be contingent on meeting other requirements.
 See the Program Description for more details on qualified expenses.